Ayostotle/HR-Analytics-Data-Sets/README.md

   Include some interesting code/features worked with
    - Using Dax functions
   - Navigation the power query ribbon
+  - Calculating New Measure and Column.
+  - Using custom column and column by examples
+  - Using aggregation functions
+  - Adding slicers and clear slicer button

   ### Results/Findings

-The analysis of results are summarized as follows:
+- The analysis of results are summarized as follows:
-The HR Analytic Dashboard provides key insights into the workforce.
-The average salary is $66K for 991 active employees with an average age of 53.
-The gender distribution is 668 males (56%) and 865 females (44%), totaling 1,533 employees.
-The total cost of training is $2M, and there were 1,997 total applications.
-Analysis includes exit trends by department, average employee contract types, application status, training outcomes ($1.67M total cost), and employee distribution across states and departments.
+- The HR Analytic Dashboard provides key insights into the workforce.
+- The average salary is $66K for 991 active employees with an average age of 53.
+- The gender distribution is 668 males (56%) and 865 females (44%), totaling 1,533 employees.
+- The total cost of training is $2M, and there were 1,997 total applications.
+- Analysis includes exit trends by department, average employee contract types, application status, training outcomes ($1.67M total cost), and employee distribution across states and departments.

  ### Recommendation